LAG-OPT/lag-opt.github.io/README.md

 This repository contains the most up-to-date version of OptiJ, an ImageJ plugin for denoising and reconstructing Optical Projection Tomography (OPT) data.
 Links to 3D visualizations of the data acquired using our open-source hardware and reconstructed using OptiJ can be found below.
 This project has now been [published in Scientific Reports](https://www.nature.com/articles/s41598-019-52065-0).
 For any questions or comments, please contact Pedro Vallejo Ramirez, ppv23@cam.ac.uk.

+Details on preparing samples for OPT imaging and characterisation of the hardware components can be found in this [auxiliary file.](https://lag-opt.github.io/auxiliary_files.pdf)

+#### Using OptiJ plugins

 To use the plugin, download the [Opti_J.jar](https://github.com/LAG-OPT/lag-opt.github.io/blob/master/Opti_J.jar) file and paste it into the plugins folder of your current version of Fiji/ImageJ.
 Restart imageJ, and OptiJ is ready for use!

 Documentation for the OptiJ plugins can be found in the following repository: [OptiJ documentation](https://github.com/pedropabloVR/ImageJ-Recon-Plugin-Java)

 The latest stable version of the source code (for further development or patches) can be found in: [OptiJ source code](https://github.com/pedropabloVR/2D_Reconstruction_patched)

-Details on preparing samples for OPT imaging and characterisation of the hardware components can be found in this [auxiliary file.](https://lag-opt.github.io/auxiliary_files.pdf)

 ### Sample data
 5 individual lobes from adult murine lungs were extracted, dehydrated, stained, and cleared for OPT.
 Visualizations of the reconstructed data can be found in the following links.
 The open-source package FPBioimage ([Fantham & Kaminski, Nature Photonics 2017](https://www.nature.com/articles/nphoton.2016.273)) was used to render and share the reconstructed data.